wangantian/wangantian.github.io/_resources/vitis_usage.md

 ```

 ## Emulation
-You are not required to perform SW emulation if it is too hard to do it.
-The directory maybe different based on your or your system administor's installation, but the files should looks similar.
+You are not required to perform SW emulation if it is too difficult.
+The directory may be different based on your or your system administrator's installation, but the files should look similar.

 ### SW emulation